 Tickets for Coyotes games are very reasonable.
 You can buy an upper level ticket for a game during the week, and just move down to the lower bowl if there's room for you (which there usually is).
 For any games on Mondays, Tuesdays or Wednesdays, if you have a valid student ID you can buy "The Best Seat in the House" for just $25 (normal upper level ticket price).

 The entertainment district itself is an extra point.
 There's so much to do within walking distance from the arena.
 You could literally spend an entire day without having to drive anywhere and not get bored.
-Some nights there are events going on in the plaza between the arena and shopping center hosted by Fox Sports Arizona or XTRA Sports 910 or KTAR 620.

 The ability to have standing room crowds is good for the club too, especially when they're in the playoffs.
 And the fact that the upper concourse is designed for that is very unique and very cool.

 The franchise's only divisional championship banner hangs proudly at the north end of the arena.
 There are some retired numbers on the west side as well, including past legends like Jeremy Roenick, Keith Tkachuk, Dale Hawerchuck, and former Coyotes coach and part owner Wayne Gretzky.
 Current captain Shane Doan will surely be up there one day, as he has spent his entire career with the Jets/Coyotes franchise.
 He's the only player left that was a part of the team that moved in 1996.

 The change to Arizona Coyotes is a welcomed one in my opinion.
 It really should have been done in 2003 when they moved out of Phoenix.
 Even though the team suffers from having a lot of visiting fans in the house, it doesn't seem to affect the Coyotes fans that are there.
 Coyote fans are passionate about this team, and more people are becoming fans the longer the team has success and makes the playoffs.